-Problems with online gradebook Although most teachers do not have experience with distance education, online gradebooks are widely used in most schools.
-Teachers using Librus, Edu and similar systems on a daily basis have no problem using them during distance education.
-The only problems arise from system overload on the web portals, not the lack of competences on the teachers' side.
+Problems with online gradebooks Although most teachers do not have experience with distance education, online gradebooks are widely used in most schools.
+Teachers who use Librus, Edu and similar systems on a daily basis have no problem using them for distance education as well.
+The only problems arise from the fact that these systems are often overloaded.
+Lack of competences on the teachers' side is not an issue.
+(Online gradebook systems are provided in Poland solely by commercial companies.
+Librus, Edu and Uonet are the three most popular solutions.

-71% have no problem with the online gradebook The big disappointment was when the online gradebook crashed - all the stress if the system saved the data or not, whether I have to do it all over again.
-(IDI, F, over 11 years of teaching, public school, Łódź) My hardware issues Only 10% of respondents indicated hardware issues as their key problem in implementing distance education.
+71% have no problem with the online gradebook The big disappointment was when the online gradebook crashed - all the stress due to uncertainty if the system saved the data or not, whether I have to do it all over again.
+(IDI, F, over 11 years of teaching, public school, Łódź)

+My hardware issues Only 10% of respondents indicated hardware issues as their key problem in implementing distance education.
 This does not mean, however, that they do not face hardware issues at all.

-The analysis of the answers to open questions indicates that teachers provide themselves with the necessary equipment - they buy it (not hoping for the reimbursement of costs incurred) or borrow from family members.
-The situation of teachers at private schools is slightly better, as they are better equipped, however, sharing computers with teachers is not common practice here either.
+The analysis of the answers to open questions indicates that teachers often have to secure themselves provide necessary equipment - they buy it (not hoping for the reimbursement of costs incurred) or borrow from family members.
+The situation of teachers at private schools is slightly better, as these institutions are better equipped.
+However, lending school computers to teachers is not a common practice either.
 Many respondents reported the need for official work equipment.
-Working on private equipment not only entails its excessive exploitation, but also raises the concern about the security of sensitive data or private documents and enforces the need to face difficult decisions about selecting family members allowed to use the computer.
+Working on private equipment not only entails its excessive exploitation, but also raises concerns about the security of sensitive data or private documents.
+It also means making difficult decisions related to sharing such equipment with family members.